-A key idea underlying our proof is a mapping from minimal witness sets in G to distinct cuts in G. In particular, we will map each minimal left witness set E(A,B) to the cut $\delta_G(A \cup B)$ .
-The theorem below shows that this is a one-to-one mapping.
-The analogous theorem holds for minimal right witness sets.
+A key idea underlying our proof is a mapping from minimal witness sets in G to distinct cuts in G. In particular, we will map each minimal witness set E(A, B) to the cut $\delta_G(A \cup B)$.
+The next theorem shows that this is a one-to-one mapping.